albertostefanelli/academic_website/content/home/about.md

 # Biography

-I am a PhD candidate at the the [Institute for Social and Political Opinion Research (ISPO)](https://soc.kuleuven.be/ceso/ispo), KU Leuven, Belgium.
-My PhD is on political radicalism and belief systems, views on Western society, conditionality of liberal values, and polarisation.
+I am a researcher at the [Institute for Social and Political Opinion Research (ISPO)](https://soc.kuleuven.be/ceso/ispo), KU Leuven, Belgium.
+I am currently working on the questionnaire design and data collection for the Belgian National Electoral Study (BNES) and the Belgian Ethnic Minorities Election Study (BEMES).

-More generally, my research interests are mostly within the filed of voting behaviour, party finance, and political communication.
-Methods wise, I am particularly interested in conjoint analysis, matching techniques graphical causal models, machine learning algorithms, text analysis, and big data.
+My research interests are mostly within the field of public opinion, voting behaviour, and attitudes towards democracy.
+Specifically, I am working on radical belief systems, conditionality of liberal values, and polarisation.

+Methods wise, I am particularly interested in conjoint analysis, matching and standardization techniques, graphical causal models, machine learning, text analysis, and big data.

 I am a member of the survey and experimental teams of [Team Populism](http://www.teampopulism.com/), a research group that brings together renowned scholars from Europe and the Americas to study the causes and consequences of populism.

-Concerning the private sector, I am an currently external consultant and analyst for [ZK Analytics](http://www.zkanalytics.com/) and for the [European Consortium for Political Research (Methods Schools)](https://ecpr.eu/Events/EventTypeDetails.aspx?EventTypeID=5).
+Concerning the private sector, I am an external consultant and analyst for [ZK Analytics](http://www.zkanalytics.com/) and for the [European Consortium for Political Research (Methods Schools)](https://ecpr.eu/Events/EventTypeDetails.aspx?EventTypeID=5).

-I love cooking, films, games, reading about tech stuff, and programming.
+I love cooking, games, reading about tech stuff, and programming.
 Huge Linux/Unix fan boy.